-Specialties of Saanen Goat
+Specialities of Saanen Goat

 The Saanen is the most milk productive goat in Switzerland, and also have the first place in milk production over the world.
 It has a lactation period of about 260 days and yields 830 kg of milk.
-On average, a Saanen Goat gives 3.8 liters milk a day (where Barbari has a lactation period of 100 days and gives 1 kg per day).
+On average, a Saanen Goat gives 3.8 litres milk a day (where Barbari has a lactation period of 100 days and gives 1 kg per day).
 And its milk has 3.5 % of fat and 2.5 % of protein quantity, which is good for manufacturing all the dairy products particularly cheese.
 This goat loves to stay in shady places, and cannot tolerate the sunlight highly.
-This goat breeds one time in a year and gives birth to one or a pair of kid each time.
+This goat breeds one time in a year and gives birth to one or a pair of a kid each time.

 When it comes to feeding a high producing goat, the feed should contain all the nutrients, and extra proteins and energy.
 Good food and clean water should be provided every day.

 This goat loves to stay in shady places, but it cannot tolerate direct sunlight.
 Housing should be shady and fully ventilated and cool place.
-Minimum and Maximum temperature in Switzerland is shown in the Table below.
+Minimum and Maximum temperature in Switzerland is shown in the table below.